GerritForge/groovy-provider/README.md

 This plugin provides Groovy runtime environment for Gerrit plugins in Groovy.

-To test this series must be applied on top of Gerrit master [1].

 To build link this directory under Gerrit's tree plugins directory and run:

 ```